vicontiveros00/Helsinki-City-Bike-App/README.md

 ### [Journeys Table](bike-app/src/components/Journeys/Journeys.jsx)
 ![View of journeys table](media/journeystable.PNG)<br>
 Here is a complete table of journeys taken in the summer of 2021 on city bikes and [pagination](#pagination).
 By default, the data is sorted in ascending order by departure time.
 Clicking on the head will sort the respective column by descending order, and a second click will sort the respective column by ascending order.
+You are able to view information about each station from the journeys table as well.

 ## [Backend ?](api/)
 You're probably wondering how the backend works.
 If you show massive CSV files to most other frontend developers they will most likely run away.
 The backend runs on a VM hosted on [fly.io](https://fly.io/) via [Docker](api/Dockerfile).
 It's a REST API using [Pocketbase](https://pocketbase.io/docs/), an open source way of bootstrapping a backend.
 It's built upon Typescript and SQLite.
 I might only be a front end developer, but I have some tricks to handle APIs and data.
 Should one want to run the API locally, navigate to `api/` and run `./pocketbase serve`.
 (Data has to be in `.db` format, in `api/pb_data`).